-Use It or Lose It: Water Rights and Water Issues in Oregon
+Use It or Lose It: Oregon Water Rights and Water Issues in Oregon

 Mark Twain once said while out West, “Whiskey’s for drinking, water’s for fighting.”
 In organic agriculture, much attention is paid to the importance of soil and crop varieties, but not so much to the third leg of the stool – water.
 Drought, environmental concerns, growing urban populations, and demands of more senior water users threaten to upend this stool.
 The Klamath water crisis underscored how water we take for granted can suddenly evaporate under the threat of conflicting uses.
 While the abundance or scarcity of water varies throughout the state, all Oregon water users live by the same set of rules.

-Most states west of the Mississippi follow the doctrine of “prior appropriation.”
+Oregon Water Rights, like most states west of the Mississippi, follow the doctrine of “prior appropriation."
 In contrast to the riparian rights of use that grant water rights according the landowner’s proximity to water bodies and flowing streams, the doctrine of prior appropriation allocates water according to which landowner diverts water first.
 In times of scarcity, the first person to obtain a water right to a water source is the last to be shut off.

 In 1909, all surface water in the state was declared to belong to the public.
 In 1955, all groundwater was declared public.
 Ever since, a private right to use public waters must be obtained from the state’s Water Resources Department to use water from any ground or surface water source, unless a statutory exemption applies.
 A right to use water, once perfected into “certificated” water right, is a valuable type of property right that attaches to the land or becomes “appurtenant” where it was established, and runs with the land upon subsequent transfers of property.